Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 Rated Cut

-The A-rated cut is the thickness of the material that the operator can cut manually at a rate of 15 IPM.
-This should be considered as a minimum speed that the operator uses to achieve a smooth and steady cut with the best possible quality.
+The A-rated cut is the thickness of material that the operator can cut manually at 15 IPM.
+This should be considered the minimum speed the operator uses to achieve a smooth, steady cut of the best possible quality.

 Sever Cut